top of page

 students should develop.
 2e kids often lose self-esteem when they aren’t able to learn the way the classroom or assignments are organized.
 Students gain confidence with the success that comes with having their environment or assignments adjusted so they can access their learning abilities.
 Explore the prerequisites to self-advocacy, discover how to help students understand what their brain needs to succeed at school, learn specific developmentally-appropriate techniques to tr

-Video: Strength-based Learning Discussion with Dr. Melanie Hayes
+VIDEO: Strength-based Learning Discussion with Dr. Melanie Hayes

 Dr. Melanie Hayes of Big Minds School discusses strength-based learning for 2e students, emphasizing focusing on strengths rather than just weaknesses.
 Strengths energize 2e kids, boost self-esteem, and guide future careers.
 Her Big Minds Unschool methods show how to integrate this approach anywhere.
 Parents can support strengths at home and in class to increase motivation, address challenges, and heal school trauma.
 Strength-based learning is key to 2e education.